Zartarius/NN_in_C/README.md

 `data/mnist_train|test_data.csv` - Csv files for training and testing the mnist dataset.
 These datasets are smaller than the full mnist dataset, due to github file size restrictions.

 `neural_network.h` - Provides the actual interface for the neural network, allowing the user to pass in the testing and training data, and customising the number of layers, neurons, activation function etc.

+`activation.h` - Contains all the possible activation functions, as well as a function to implement them on a matrix.